ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/03-RMSD_Analysis_with_pytraj.md

 ~~~
 {: .language-python}

 Run the script on the cluster.
-We will take advantage of the resources we have already allocated with `salloc` command and simply use `srun` without requesting anything:
+We will take advantage of the resources we have already allocated when we launched Jupyter server and simply use `srun` without requesting anything:
 ~~~
 ! srun python rmsd.py
 ~~~